Why Emotional Fitness?

 Why improve our Emotional Fitness?

-As well as the obvious reason to improve our Emotional Fitness, to ensure we get everything we desire easily.
-By developing greater Emotional Fitness, we become more fulfilled, passionate, healthy, connected and able to more consistently perform at our peak in all aspects of business, sport and life.
+One reason to improve our Emotional Fitness is to ensure we get everything we desire more easily.
+By developing greater Emotional Fitness, we also become more fulfilled, passionate, healthy, connected and able to more consistently perform at our peak in all aspects of business, sport and life.

 Increased satisfaction and enhanced peak performance are the more obvious individual indicators of good Emotional Fitness, yet collectively within a group or team, individual Emotional Fitness can be magnified, providing an exponential influence or coherence, to enhance or sabotage the team culture.